studybuffalo/django-helcim/docs/contributing.rst

 Testing with tox
 ================

-To ensure compatability with as wide variety of Python and Django versions, this package uses tox_.
+To ensure compatibility with as wide variety of Python and Django versions, this package uses tox_.
 You can tests via tox with the following command::